facebook/flipper/docs/getting-started.md

 ### Setup your iOS app

 To integrate with an iOS app, you can use [CocoaPods](https://cocoapods.org).
-Add the mobile Flipper SDK and its dependencies to your `Podfile`:
+Add the mobile Flipper SDK and its dependencies to your `Podfile`

+### Objective-c

+Podfile for Objective-C projects will look like the following

 ```ruby
 project 'MyApp.xcodeproj'